 A small fee is chargeable depending on the amount of the claim.
-The Small Claims Tribunal will only deliver the judgment, regardless of whether the company is present.
+The Small Claims Tribunals will only deliver the judgment, regardless of whether the company is present.

-This means that, even if you have won the claim, the Tribunal will not take any legal action against the company to ensure you receive the claim.
+This means that, even if you have won the claim, the Tribunals will not take any legal action against the company to ensure you receive the claim.
 You must claim the refund yourself.

 However, take note that you cannot file a lawsuit against a company undergoing liquidation except with the permission of the court.
 If you wish to do so, you must persuade the court to grant such permission.
 This is because, the court may not wish to burden the closing company through the costs of unnecessary court claims.

 Other factors that the court would take into consideration when deciding whether to grant permission include:

 - The potential success/futility of the lawsuit and whether the claim can be supported by credible evidence;